 McKinsey & Co observes that the warning signs of a new crisis in Asia are "ominous".

-According to McKinsey & Co, three fundamental signs of stress seems to be building throughout Asia.
+According to the consulting firm, three fundamental signs of stress seems to be building throughout Asia.
 These include rising debt, dependence on banks and shadow-banking institutions, and fall in capital inflows.